rajuljha/rajuljha/README.md

 # 💫 About Me:
 Howdy!
-I am ~rjknightmare .
-I love coding and technology. <br>I am interested in learning how the web and internet works in general.<br>Checkout my projects on Github.<br>If you want to talk about code, music or cricket, I am all ears for it.<br>Connect with me on Linkedin or Twitter.
+I am [~rjknightmare](https://github.com/rajuljha) I love coding and technology. <br>I am interested in learning how the web and internet works in general.<br>If you want to talk about code, music or cricket, I am all ears for it.<br>Connect with me via [Email](rajuljha49@gmail.com).

 ## 🌐 Socials: